 Hours: Monday-Thursday 8-2, Friday closed

-If you would like to request a slot on a Selectboard meeting agenda, please email me at [email protected] or call the number above.
+If you would like to request a slot on a Selectboard meeting agenda, please email [email protected] or call the number above.

 If you would like to reserve the Town Hall for an event, please call Judy Howe at 889-3487.
-She maintains the reservation book, reservation contracts and can answer any other particulars that you may need to know.
+She maintains the reservation book, reservation contracts, and can answer any other questions you may have.

 Better Bones